Dan-Ayettey/rocket/README.md

  ### Development
- Platform: I decided to work with Nodejs, since I have a lot of React and react native.
+ Platform: I decided to work with Nodejs, since I have a lot of experience with React and react native.
  **Target: The objective is to create a "cryptocurrency market"-app.
 With the historical data provided by the API the goal is to present it in meaningful way for the user.
  **Return output**